MathieuCouette/tokyo-clock/README.md

 ## Run the unit tests

-Make sure that you have Node.js installed.
+Make sure that you have Node.js and Yarn installed.

 ```sh
 cd backend